code-drill/django-app-template/{{cookiecutter.project_slug}}/README.md

 - you can use `PROJECT_SLUG:dev` docker image as a interpreter. it is build always when running app_build.cmd/app_build.bsh

-### dev bas setup - migrate, create superuser, collect static
+### dev base setup - migrate, create superuser, collect static

 - you can use `/app/app/bin/init-dev.bsh` script to perform all of these three task